This post contains affiliate links. If you buy through these links, I may earn a small commission.

 I will admit that it probably would not have occurred to me to use tin can lids for garden markers, but as soon as I saw these wonderful discs, I was enchanted!
+These are a durable way to make plant labels!
 Find these Garden Markers From Recycled Can Lids here at Creative Green Living

 Bright and lovely, with plenty of space for letters, these are also a fun way to recycle!
 TIP: You can easily use canning seals for this!

 These garden markers are made with wine corks, and they are too cute to be believed.
-Rustic, natural, and charming, these garden markers will have you wanting to start your cork collection immediately!
+Rustic, natural, and charming, this wine cork plant marker will have you wanting to start your cork collection immediately!